wwcs2023/wwcs2023.github.io/application.md

 Reference/Message: FirstName_LastName

-For international transfers, always provide the IBAN and the BIC.
+For international transfers, always provide the IBAN and the BIC.-->